-Char Koay Kak (Fried Rice Cake) is a popular Penang breakfast or supper street food usually served in small portions.
-Easy to prepare and super tasty.
+Char Koay Kak (Fried Rice Cake) is a popular Penang breakfast or supper usually served in small portions.
+Super tasty and easy to prepare.

 When you think of Penang food, most people will immediately shout out Char Koay Teow and that would be correct.
 However, Penangites will be quick to point out that it has a delicious cousin, Char Koay Kak (Fried Rice Cake).
 Both share similar characteristics but rice cake imparts a flavor and texture all of its own when combined with finely chopped chai poh (pickled radish).